Today I’m sharing easy moss grapevine balls. What makes this project particularly perfect? It’s fast and the kids can even help!

-I had bought these grapevine balls from Michael’s.
-After I picked them up curbside I immediately got the idea to add moss for spring.
+I had bought these from Michaels.
+I immediately had the idea to add moss for spring.

-First Step For Making This Spring Project
+First Step for Making This Basic Project

 First, I spray a very tiny amount of spray adhesive on the grapevine ball.
 So then, I add a bit of moss and let dry.

 Next post or the one after I will share how I made this pretty egg to complete my buffet for spring.

+I hope you enjoyed this post on making easy moss grapevine balls.
 Are you getting ready for spring?